edwinsupple/Word-Distance-Measurer/README.md

 The purpose of this program is to determine which words are created by adding a letter, subtracting a letter, or changing one particular letter in a given existing english word.
 For example, 'animal' might be changed to 'aimal', 'animals', or 'animas'.

-7/21/2018 -- Added levenshtein distance implementation.
+7/21/2018 -- Discovered that this is called Levenshtein distance.
+Added levenshtein distance implementation.
 This can be used to calculate the nearest word to a given word using the 'distanceToAdjacent' function.
+Much faster than trying to recurse all possible near words.